I think Tallinn is one of the most underrated cities in Europe. Estonia’s capital is not just a gorgeous city, but it’s full of life.

 You’ll find the Tallinn City Museum in an old merchant house from the 14th century, which has some charming architectural elements to it.

 The exhibition itself has a fair amount to see but there isn’t a lot of explanation.
-If you have an interest in some of the detail of Tallinn’s history, it’s worth a visit, but I don’t think you’re missing out if you skip it otherwise.
+If you have an interest in some of the details of Tallinn’s history, it’s worth a visit, but I don’t think you’re missing out if you skip it otherwise.

 Carved Stone Museum

-Visiting the Carved Stone Museum is as much about the setting as it is the exhibits.
+Visiting the Carved Stone Museum is as much about the setting as it is about the exhibits.
 It’s located underground in one the 17th century Bastion Passages, which were built so people could secretly go under the defensive walls.

 On display are all sorts of carved stones show coats of arms, portals, and even tombstones.
 Not only are they decorative, but they tell interesting stories about the city.